 Compared to operating a sole proprietorship or general partnership salon business, the S corp taxation model can save you quite a bit of cash that you can use to buy expensive equipment and make other improvements to your salon, rather than writing a big check to Uncle Sam.

 Enhanced Credibility and Name Uniqueness

 Finally, an LLC structure can enhance the credibility of your salon business venture.
 Informal business entities don’t have exclusive assumed business names and typically operate under the personal name(s) of their owner(s).
 For instance, if your name is Johnny Smith and you operate a salon sole proprietorship, your company’s name is also “Johnny Smith,” which obviously isn’t a great name for a hair and beauty salon.

-In this scenario, you could register a DBA (doing business as) name to give your business the ability to operate under an assumed business name, but DBAs have no exclusivity regarding their naming rights.
+In this scenario, you could register a DBA (doing business as) name to give your business the ability to operate under an assumed business name, but DBAs have no exclusivity regarding their naming rights in many states.
 This means that if another salon wants to use your DBA name as their own, they’re not only allowed to do so, but they can actually register a formal business entity with that name, preventing you from continuing to use your own assumed name.